Flash-X/Flash-X-docs/docs/source/PhysicalConstants.rst

 The following routines are supplied by this unit.

--  Request a physical constant given by a string, and returns its real value.
+-  ``PhysicalConstants/PhysicalConstants_get`` Request a physical
+   constant given by a string, and returns its real value.
 This routine takes optional arguments for converting units from the default.
 If the constant name or any of the optional unit names aren’t recognized, a value of 0 is returned.

--  Initializes the Physical Constants Unit by loading all constants.
+-  ``PhysicalConstants/PhysicalConstants_init`` Initializes the Physical
-   This routine is called by and must be called before the first invocation of .
+   Constants Unit by loading all constants.
+This routine is called by ``Driver/Driver_initFlash`` and must be called before the first invocation of ``PhysicalConstants_get``.
 In general, the user does not need to invoke this call.

--  Lists the available physical constants in a snappy table.
+-  ``PhysicalConstants/PhysicalConstants_list`` Lists the available
+   physical constants in a snappy table.

--  Lists all the units available for optional conversion.
+-  ``PhysicalConstants/PhysicalConstants_listUnits`` Lists all the units
+   available for optional conversion.

--  Lists all physical constants and units, and tests the unit conversion routines.
+-  ``PhysicalConstants/PhysicalConstants_unitTest`` Lists all physical
+   constants and units, and tests the unit conversion routines.

 .. container:: flashtip

-   The header file must be included in the calling routine due to the optional arguments of .
+   The header file ``PhysicalConstants.h`` must be included in the calling routine due to the optional arguments of ``PhysicalConstants_get``.

 .. _`Sec:PhysConstUnitTest`:

 Unit Test
 ---------

-The unit test is a simple exercise of the functionality in the unit.
+The ``PhysicalConstants`` unit test ``PhysicalConstants/PhysicalConstants_unitTest`` is a simple exercise of the functionality in the unit.
 It does not require time stepping or the grid.
 “Correct” usage is indicated, as is erroneous usage.